CARV: A Diagnostic Benchmark for Compositional Analogical Reasoning in Multimodal LLMs

 \subsection{Ablation Study for Diagnosis Prompting}

-From Section~\ref{sec:bottleneck}, by applying the diagnosis prompting, we find the main bottleneck of compositional task lies in the decomposition stage.
-However, we want to further ask the question that \textit{``is the model cannot decompose the rule"} or \textit{``the model can decompose but cannot format it"?} We conduct an ablation study to decouple visual inference failures from formatting failures by evaluating a subset of 100 samples from the Union task across four models under three settings. \textbf{With Format:} Models must follow the symbolic format in Diagnosis Prompting. \textbf{Without Format:} We remove all symbolic formatting constraints and allow the models to describe the visual transformations in free-form natural language. \textbf{Oracle Decomposition:} We provide the ground-truth atomic transformations in the prompt and the model is only required to perform the composition and application steps.
+From Section~\ref{sec:bottleneck}, by applying the diagnosis prompting, we find that the main bottleneck of the compositional task lies in the decomposition stage.
+However, we further ask whether \textit{``the model cannot decompose the rule"} or \textit{``the model can decompose it but cannot format it"}.
+We conduct an ablation study to decouple visual inference failures from formatting failures by evaluating a subset of 100 samples from the Union task across four models under three settings. \textbf{With Format:} Models must follow the symbolic format in Diagnosis Prompting. \textbf{Without Format:} We remove all symbolic formatting constraints and allow the models to describe the visual transformations in free-form natural language. \textbf{Oracle Decomposition:} We provide the ground-truth atomic transformations in the prompt and the model is only required to perform the composition and application steps.

 As detailed in Table~\ref{tab:ablation_results}, our ablation study reveals two key insights.
-(1) When the atomic transformations are provided, models perform nearly perfect, indicating that they are able to compose and apply rules. {The primary failure mode is the inability to infer these rules from raw images.} (2) While removing formatting constraints yields a slight to moderate performance boost across most evaluated models, the absolute accuracy remains significantly lower than that achieved in the Oracle setting.
+(1) When the atomic transformations are provided, models perform nearly perfectly, indicating that they are able to compose and apply rules. {The primary failure mode is the inability to infer these rules from raw images.} (2) While removing formatting constraints yields a slight to moderate performance boost across most evaluated models, the absolute accuracy remains significantly lower than that achieved in the Oracle setting.